bonn2/BigDoorsPhysics/README.md

 # BigDoorsPhysics

-This plugin aims to add collions to the spigot plugin [BigDoors](https://www.spigotmc.org/resources/big-doors.58669/) through several methods.
+This plugin aims to add collisions to the spigot plugin [BigDoors](https://www.spigotmc.org/resources/big-doors.58669/) through several methods.

 ## Minecraft Version
 Built and tested on [PaperMC](https://papermc.io) 1.19, may work on older versions but also may not

 ## The methods
+- Shulkers
+    - Allows off grid collisions
+    - Requires 2 entities per door block
 - Barriers
     - Locked to minecraft grid
-  - Very solid
-- Shulkers (not implemented)
-  - Allows off grid collisions
-  - More glitchy
+    - More solid

  ## How to build
  1. Pull the project